carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > models specific to computer vision).
 >
 > Create a new directory called `my-computer-vision-project` and then create a Python 3.6
-> environment in a sub-directory called `env/` with the two packages listed above.
+> environment called `my-computer-vision-project` with the two packages listed above.
 Also include
 > the most recent version of `jupyterlab` in your environment (so you have a nice UI) and
 > `matplotlib` (so you can make plots).
 >